 The market for Airbrushes is growing steadily as the art of airbrushing becomes more and more popular.
 It is no wonder that especially beginners do not know which airbrush gun is the best and what to look for when buying an airbrush.
-We give you useful tips and explain how to recognize a good airbrush gun and which model is suitable for beginners.
+We’ll give you useful tips and explain how to recognize a good airbrush gun, as well as which model is suitable for beginners.

-- 5 These factors are important when buying an airbrush gun
+- 6 Important factors when buying an airbrush gun

 How does an airbrush gun work?

-For the functioning of airbrush guns, one makes use of the laws of fluid mechanics.
+The functioning of airbrush guns makes use of the laws of fluid mechanics.
 It would be beyond the scope of this article to go into the complete fluid mechanics of airbrush guns; knowledge of this is also not necessary to understand how an airbrush gun works.
-We therefore try to limit ourselves to the basics.
+We accordingly try to limit ourselves to the basics.

 The assumption that the paint is pressed out by the compressed air is wrong.
 In principle, the air that is pressed past the nozzle carries the paint with it.
 The speed at which this happens depends on the pressure on the lever on the gun – and on the pressure set on the compressor used.

 Best Airbrush for Beginners – Which airbrush gun do I need?

 First of all, we should mention that every artist who has not already had experience with an airbrush art is a beginner.
 This means that it doesn’t matter if you’re a renowned artist who uses brushes to capture gigantic works of art on canvas – if you’ve never used an airbrush before, you’ll definitely need to get used to handling one.
 So, what does this mean for the gun you want to buy?

 Before you buy an extremely expensive premium airbrush gun, you should first test whether you can handle an airbrush and whether you enjoy airbrushing.
 Therefore, it is best to get into the medium price segment first.
 The gun should be solidly manufactured and easy to use, but it does not immediately have to be the high-end product.